USGS-Astrogeology/ISIS_contrib/README.md

 ISIS3 support pages: https://isis.astrogeology.usgs.gov/fixit/projects/isis/news/

-Thess scripts are not officially supported and are to be used at your own risk.
+These scripts are not officially supported and are to be used at your own risk.